2D Flow Modeling with SMS

 SMS provides a custom interface to the SRH model offering a simple way to set model parameters and a graphical user interface to run the model and visualize the results.
 Gather background data from a variety of sources from GIS to CAD and access online data from numerous databases of maps, images, and elevation data.
 SMS allows you to interact with models in true 3D taking advantage of optimized OpenGL graphics and to create photo-realistic renderings and animations for PowerPoint, print, and web presentations.

-The custom SRH Interface in SMS 12.1 supports running the model in multiple simulations and also supports hydraulic structures such as weirs, culverts, pressure zones, gates and obstructions.
+The custom SRH Interface in SMS 12.1 and later supports running the model in multiple simulations and also supports hydraulic structures such as weirs, culverts, pressure zones, gates and obstructions.

 SRH-2D is a hydraulic model developed by the U.S. Bureau of Reclamation that incorporates very robust and stable numerical schemes with a seamless wetting-drying algorithm.
 The model uses a flexible mesh that may contain arbitrarily shaped cells, both quadrilateral and triangular elements, which promotes solution accuracy while minimizing computing demand.
 SRH-2D modeling applications include flows with in-stream structures, through bends, with perched rivers, with side channel and agricultural returns, and with braided channel systems.
 SRH-2D is well suited for modeling local flow velocities, eddy patterns, flow recirculation, lateral velocity variation, and flow over banks and levees.